Low-redundancy Distillation for Continual Learning: Experiments

 \subsection{Ablation Study}

-Table~\ref{tab:ablation} shows the ablation studies for each component in \method on S-CIFAR-10 datasets.
-To assess the influence of the replay buffer, we conducted an experimental evaluation by removing the replay buffer component from the \method model (\method \textit{w/o} BUF). \method \textit{w/o} CNS means that we always select the largest subnet in the search space as the \textit{representative network}.
-From the results, we have the following observations: (1) The results of \method \textit{w/o} CNS indicate that it is essential to select the appropriate \textit{representative network} for knowledge distillation.
-(2) SCER has been proven to be positive in efficiently selecting saved samples, improving storage utilization and achieving higher average accuracy under limited buffer size.
-(3) \method attained superior average accuracy by comprehensively deploying all components, thus corroborating the efficacy of its components.\footnote{We provide more extensive ablation studies about each component in Appendix~\ref{sec:app:Ablation}.}
+Tab.~\ref{tab:ablation} shows the ablation studies for each component in \method on S-CIFAR-10 datasets.
+To assess the influence of the replay buffer, we conduct an experimental evaluation by removing the replay buffer component from the \method model (\method \textit{w/o} BUF). \method \textit{w/o} Compression means that the learnable parameters of the student model are not compressed across tasks, while \method \textit{w/o} Pruning means that the teacher model is not pruned.
+From the results, we have the following observations: (1) The results of \method \textit{w/o} $\mathcal{L}_\text{PD}$ and \method \textit{w/o} $\mathcal{L}_\text{DER}$ indicate that the collaborative use of both distillation losses is crucial for the teacher network to efficiently encode useful knowledge. $\mathcal{L}_\text{PD}$ aims to maintain the integrity of past knowledge by continuously updating the teacher network. $\mathcal{L}_\text{DER}$, on the other hand, focuses on preventing forgetting in both the student and teacher networks, thereby enabling more effective encoding of valuable knowledge.
+The synergistic effect of these two distillation losses can significantly enhance the effectiveness of model distillation.
+(2) The results of \method \textit{w/o} Compression and \method \textit{w/o} Pruning indicate that eliminating redundancy during the distillation process is crucial for achieving a balance between model plasticity and stability, and is also essential for boosting training efficiency.
+(3) TRS has been proven to be positive in efficiently selecting saved samples, improving storage utilization, and achieving higher ACC under limited buffer sizes.
+(4) \method attains superior ACC by comprehensively deploying all components, thus corroborating the efficacy of its components.\footnote{We provide more extensive ablation studies about each component in Appendix~\ref{sec:app:Ablation}.}